tomganleylee/energy-sankey-enhaced-battery/README.md

 ![alt text](image.png)

-The cards are ideal if you want to track your energy consumption and identify where your energy is going.
+The cards are ideal if you want to track your electricity consumption and identify where your energy is going.

 The aim is for as easy setup as possible.
 No configuring groups of child entities, complicated choices or hunting for info to populate a yaml configuration.
 In most cases, the default configuration should just work.